COVID-19: Recruitment services update

 - Daily interview schedules will need to take into account cleaning time and minimising the chances of participants coming into contact with each other (e.g. in the reception area of a viewing facility).
 We recommend leaving a gap of 30 minutes or more between interviews

-- Focus groups will not be possible for the foreseeable future.
+- Focus groups will not be possible in the majority of markets for the foreseeable future.
 Diads or possibly triads may be depending on the market.

 - In all instances end clients need to be fully aware of the risks and understand that they may incur costs if research has to be postponed due to COVID-19